House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 vinyl floor

 Vinyl is quickly becoming one of the more popular flooring options available.
-It is cheaper than many traditional options and comes in literally thousands of styles.
-You can pick vinyl that looks like a hardwood floor, as well as vinyl that looks like masonry or tile.
-There are so many options to choose from, making this an easy way to save tons of money on your flooring.
+It is cheaper than traditional options and comes in thousands of styles.
+You can pick vinyl that looks like a hardwood floor, masonry, or tile.
 Plank flooring is one of the more popular varieties.

-It often looks like hardwood but is much cheaper than the actual thing.
-Just because vinyl is cheaper doesn’t mean the cost can’t be substantial, however.
-In this article, we’ll look at how much vinyl plank flooring usually costs, including installation.
+It often looks like hardwood but is much cheaper.
+However, just because vinyl is cheaper doesn’t mean the cost can’t be substantial.
+In this article, we’ll look at how much vinyl plank flooring usually costs, including the installation.

 divider 1